dorkydhruv/daoCLI-init/README.md

 - **Transaction errors**: Verify that you're using correct account addresses
 - **"Account not found" errors**: The blockchain might be congested; try again
 - **Proposal execution failures**: Make sure the proposal has been approved
+- **MCP connection issues**: Verify the MCP server is running and accessible
+- **Natural language parsing errors**: Try using more specific language or make your request more explicit

 ## 🧹 Cleanup